Skip to main content

 Data to DataFrame/Data to Message

-Replace these legacy components with newer processing components, such as the Data Operations component and Type Convert component.
+Replace these legacy components with newer Processing components, such as the Data Operations component and Type Convert component.

 These components converted one or more Data objects into a DataFrame or Message object.